Angles of Consequence

 CONNECT WITH US.

-OUR POTENTIAL IMPACT.
+OUR IMPACT.

 ARTISTS HIRED.

-We will hire professional artists and give them tools to make sunlight-responsive work within their own creative processes.
+We hire professional artists and give them tools to make sunlight-responsive work within their own creative processes.

 PERFORMANCES